 Which came first – the golf club or the golf ball?
 The answer most emphatically is the golf ball, as the Rules of Thistle Golf Club history makes clear.
 In the first four hundred years of golf there were only four types of golf ball - the Hairy, the Feathery, the Gutty and the Haskell.

 Everyone refers to golf as a ‘stick and ball’ game, and this has over-emphasized the role of the clubs, when throughout history, as today, the development of the golf ball has been more important.

-The ‘feathery’ or ‘featherie’, which dominated golf for over 200 years, was the making of golf on the links, but, before the feathery, came the ‘hairy’, inexplicably written out of golf history, due partly to the romance of the feathery, though it was arguably the reason why golf initially developed in Scotland, when many other similar games died out.
+The ‘feathery’ or ‘featherie’, which dominated golf for over 200 years, was the making of golf on the links, but, before or possibly with the feathery, came the ‘hairy’, inexplicably written out of golf history, due partly to the romance of the feathery, though it was arguably the reason why golf initially developed in Scotland, when many other similar games died out.

 The use of wooden balls in golf in Scotland is an assumption, but without any definite evidence.

 Wooden balls were used in games in northern continental Europe such as Colf, Crosse and Mail.
-Examples of these balls have been found and descriptions of wooden balls in golf and the types of wood used are derived from the use of balls in these games and not from any examples or accounts in Scotland of wooden balls in golf.
+Descriptions of wooden balls in golf and the types of wood used are derived from the use of balls in these games and not from any examples or accounts in Scotland of wooden balls in golf.

 There are theories that wooden balls may have been used in a target version of golf in Scotland, but this is not golf proper and it is more likely than not that the ‘hairy’ colf ball was the first ball used for golf on the links in Scotland.

 The Romans had a small, leather stitched handball, called the harpastum, though there is no known connection to colf or golf and there is no evidence that they used this ball in any stick-and-ball game.
 The paganica was bigger ball, harder packed with hair or feathers, also used in hand ball games, but with no connection to golf.